Vehicular Multistatic OTFS-ISAC: A Geometry-Aware Deployment and Kalman-Based Tracking: Targets Localization Via Cooperative Sensing

+First, Euclidean distance relations between the target and each node are expressed in~\eqref{eq:euclidean_dist}.
+By subtracting the equations corresponding to $q=j$ and $q=k$ from that of $q=0$, quadratic terms in the unknown target coordinates are eliminated, yielding two linear equations as shown in~\eqref{eq:simplified}.
+These equations are represented in matrix form in~\eqref{eq:matrix_form}.

-The solution in \eqref{eq:solution} uniquely determines the location of the $i$th target provided that the matrix $\mathbf{A}$ is full rank, which holds true when the transmitter and the two receivers are not collinear.
+The solution in~\eqref{eq:solution} uniquely determines location of the $i$th target provided the matrix $\mathbf{A}$ is of full rank, which is ensured when the transmitter and the two receivers are not collinear.